 “Has Frederick’s wife become this sharp-tongued recently?”

 “I’m not as good as you, Aunt.
 When you caught your husband with his mistress at the hotel last year, you managed to say more in five minutes than an entire street full of people.
-I wanted to ask how you could talk so much without pausing to breathe.
-Is it some hidden power you unleash when you’re furious?”
+I wanted to ask—how do you manage to fire off twenty sentences in a single breath?
+Is it a hidden ability you unlock when you’re in a rage?”

 “How dare you speak to your elders like this?”